-A simple yet beautiful cheat sheet that teaches you how to write Python comments, variable, process string, control structures, sort data, use operator, and more.
+A simple yet beautiful cheat sheet that teaches you how to write Python comments, variables, process strings, control structures, sort data, use operators, and more.

 11. Exploratory Data Analysis in Python

 To build a healthy model, you should aware of the essential steps of data exploration.
-This cheat sheet will help you with different code and steps while performing exploratory data analysis in Python.
+This cheat sheet will help you with different scripts and steps while performing exploratory data analysis in Python.

 10. Data Visualization in Python

-No matter if you are non-techie or data scientist, visualization is easily interpreted by both.
+No matter if you are a non-techie or a data scientist, visualization is easily interpreted by both.
 It is absolutely true that visually presented data speak for itself.
-This cheat sheet guides you how to perform data visualization in Python and explore the various ways to plot data into histogram, line graph, bar charts, scatter plot, heatmap and more.
+This cheat sheet guides you on how to perform data visualization in Python and explore various ways to plot data into histograms, line graphs, bar charts, scatter plots, heatmap,s and more.

 9. Scikit-Learn Cheat Sheet

 If your work revolves around data science, the scikit-learn (open source Python library) cheat sheet will kickstart your project.
-It will help you with code examples, preprocessing data, evaluating model’s performance and tuning your model.
+It will help you with code examples, preprocessing data, evaluating the model’s performance, and tuning your model.

 8. Learn Python for Data Science: Infographics

-One of the biggest challenges beginners face is ‘from where do I start?’.
-The infographics is designed to solve this problem for those who want to learn Python for Data Science.
+One of the biggest challenges beginners face is ‘where do I start?’.
+The infographic is designed to solve this problem for those who want to learn Python for Data Science.

 7. Learn X in Y minutes

-Here, X stands for Python and the webpage shows you how to write Python syntax.
-Although the article applies to Python 2.7 specifically, it is possible to write Python code which is compatible with version 2.7 and 3.x at the same time, using _future_ imports.
+The X stands for Python, and the webpage shows you how to write Python syntax.
+Although the article applies to Python 2.7 specifically, it is possible to write Python code that is compatible with version 2.7 and 3.x, using _future_ imports.